Project Background

 Previous bonds have added additions to the school, with science classrooms, a second gym, and a weight room included in 1998.
 The Institute of Science and Technology, along with a commons and north wing classroom addition, was included in the 2015 bond.

-Through collaboration with Parks, the project could also include the installation of all-weather fields and practice lighting to improve and extend seasonal use of the school’s athletic fields for both students and the neighborhood community.
+Through collaboration with Parks, the project would include the installation of all-weather fields and practice lighting to improve and extend seasonal use of the school’s athletic fields for both students and the neighborhood community, and expand parking.

 Related Projects